yashsahugtx/skype-docs/CONTRIBUTING.md

 3. Submit a pull request to the main repository.
 4. Delete the branch.

-**Important** Limit each branch to a single concept/article to streamline the work flow and reduce the chance of merge conflicts.
+**Important**: Limit each branch to a single concept/article to streamline the work flow and reduce the chance of merge conflicts.
 Content appropriate for a new branch includes:

 * A new article.
 * Spelling and grammar edits.